Time flies when you’re having fun! Today marks the one-year anniversary of Katie Couric’s ballyhooed debut as the anchor of The CBS Evening News.

 A bit less credulous than Buckman suggested.
 Couric did, apparently, pass the Buckman bravado test — “to her credit” — by appearing on-camera sans protective helmet yesterday.
 Last week, however, Buckman seemed more focused on how “the single, widowed mother of two girls ages 12 and 16” was putting herself in harm’s way, something for which other media observers also tut-tutted her.

 Couric can’t win for trying!
 She has no war reporting experience!
 But shame on her for risking her hide in Iraq, a single mother of two!
 In Iraq, she’ll never get the real story, bumbling about the Green Zone in her Kevlar vest and helmet!
 Credit to Couric for not donning her protective helmet today!
 It’s a good thing Couric “subdued her inner pixie” for her CBS gig.
 Bring back the pixie!

 The New York Times’ Alessandra Stanley writes today that Couric is in Iraq “at just the right time to pre-empt the flurry of harsh assessments awaiting her first anniversary as anchor of the CBS Evening News.”
 So much for preemption.

 But, of course, The CBS Evening News still ranks third in network news ratings.
 And this seems to be the cover from which commentators feel justified to launch all manner of cheap shots.
-While a year is not enough time to know whether viewers might warm to the still-evolving hard-news Couric, it’s clear that many media reporters won’t forgive Couric her morning-show past.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+While a year is not enough time to know whether viewers might warm to the still-evolving hard-news Couric, it’s clear that many media reporters won’t forgive Couric her morning-show past.Liz Cox Barrett is a writer at CJR.